ABOUT somatic therapies

 Craniosacral School, Houston, TX

-⦁ Trained 80 hours with Ryan Hallford in Upledger, TMJ, and biodynamics
+⦁ Ryan Hallford in Upledger, TMJ, and biodynamics

 School of Inner Health, Denver, CO